BuildMan-Alpha/AlphaHelp/helpserver/README.md

 Note: The help server does not automate generating this list of issues, so this script must be run periodically to remove resolved issues and add new issues.

 ### Required Packages
-genKnownIssuesExtRef.js requires the 'htmlparser2' and 'string' packages.
-These packages can be installed from nmp:
+genKnownIssuesExtRef.js requires the 'htmlparser2' package.
+This package can be installed from nmp:

 ```
 npm install htmlparser2
-npm install string
 ```

 ### Checklist If the Helpserver stops Updating